Loupehope/OTPSwiftView/README.md

 }
 ```
 ## OTPSwiftView
-**OTPSwiftView** is a base class that is responsible for the layout of single OTP views.
+*OTPSwiftView* is a base class that is responsible for the layout of single OTP views.
-As with **OTPView**, you should create an heir class to configure your full OTP view.
+As with OTPView, you should create an heir class to configure your full OTP view.
 ```swift
 import OTPSwiftView